Wallis Cinemas: Auchendarroch House

 Wallis Theatres owns and operates Auchendarroch House and the Wallis Tavern, both located at Mount Barker adjacent to Wallis' cinema complex.

 In 1878, Robert Barr Smith and his wife Joanna (sister of Sir Thomas Elder), both Scottish immigrants to the colony of South Australia, paid £3000 for a piece of land in Mount Barker that included the Oakfield Hotel (opened 1860, owned by Lachlan MacFarlane).
-They planned and built a 30-roomed mansion in French Renaissance style around the existing hotel, to be used as their family's summer home.
-They later assigned the name Auchendarroch, which originates from the Scottish Gaelic language word for "holy place of the oaks", and proceeded to plant a lot of oak trees on the property.
+They planned and built a 30-roomed mansion in French Renaissance style around the existing hotel, to be used as their family's summer home, with the architect J. H. Grainger.
+They later assigned the name Auchendarroch, from the Scottish Gaelic word for "holy place of the oaks", and planted a lot of oak trees on the property.
 They assigned 3 acre each for an orchard and a garden, with hedges planted around the whole property.
 The garden included large lawns and many English trees, including cedars, chestnuts, maples, conifers, and around 50 oak trees.
 It also had flower beds and vegetable gardens, with the produce given away in the community.

 Robert died in 1915, followed by Joanna in 1919, and the house was sold in 1921 to the Memorial Hospital and used as a convalescent home.
 It was also used as an air force hospital.
 In 1976 the government sold the house and plots of land off separately.

 Hugh Wallis bought the house, surrounding gardens, and additional land in 2000, and his daughter Michelle set about restoring both house and garden, with the help of experts.
 The home was converted into a function centre.